renovate-bot/NeXTLinux-_-ecs-inventory/README.md

    aws_secret_access_key = <YOUR_SECRET_ACCESS_KEY>
    ```

-### Anchore ECS Inventory Configuration
+### Nextlinux ECS Inventory Configuration

-Anchore ECS Inventory can be configured with a configuration file.
+Nextlinux ECS Inventory can be configured with a configuration file.
 The default
 location the configuration file is looked for is
 `~/.nextlinux-ecs-inventory.yaml`.
 The configuration file can be overridden
 with the `-c` flag.